Policy 6: Computer Use Guidelines

 - The library is not responsible for any damage to personal computer components, hardware, or software that may be caused when used or left in the library.

-- The library system makes no guarantee that access can be gained by every personal laptop computer.
+- The library system makes no guarantee that access can be gained by every personal electronic device or laptop computer.

 Internet Safety Policy